uigc/MSCI3250/README.md

 ## MSCI:3250 - Analyzing Data for Business Intelligence - Final Project

 ## Objective
-To search for patterns and correlations between demographics, economic situation and political leanings in certain areas.
+To visualize and describe patterns and correlations between demographics, economic situation and political leanings in certain areas.

 Some areas of discovery:
 * Are there any significant correlation between various demographic/economic data and candidate performance?